Our research strategy

-Borne’s research is focused on the pregnancy period and the factors and conditions in pregnancy that may lead to preterm birth.
+The research that Borne funds is focused on the pregnancy period and the factors and conditions in pregnancy that may lead to preterm birth.

-We closely examine the biological processes of pregnancy and childbirth to better understand the significance of changes in the maternal environment throughout pregnancy and to understand the mechanisms involved in normal and abnormal labour.
+We seek to deepen our knowledge of the biological processes of pregnancy and childbirth to better understand the significance of changes in the maternal environment throughout pregnancy and define the mechanisms involved in normal and abnormal labour.

-Only by studying the normal process can we begin to understand the abnormal, and identify markers of risk in women that are likely to deliver their babies preterm.
-This knowledge is fundamental to the development of diagnostic, treatment and prevention strategies for preterm birth.
-Only by understanding the mechanisms responsible for preterm labour can we identify potential therapeutic targets and devise effective interventions to help prolong pregnancy in women at high risk of preterm delivery.
+Only by understanding the normal process can we begin to understand the abnormal and identify markers of risk in women that are likely to deliver their babies preterm.